Freezing rain in Canada leaves more than a million without power

-OTTAWA, April 6 (Reuters) - More than a million people were without power in Quebec on Thursday morning after a day of freezing rain and strong winds hit southeastern Canada, toppling trees onto power lines.
+OTTAWA, April 6 (Reuters) - More than 1.2 million people were without power in Canada's two most populated provinces, Ontario and Quebec, on Thursday morning a day after freezing rain and strong winds hit the southeast of the country, toppling trees onto power lines.

-There were 1,000 workers trying to restore power overnight and Thursday morning, electricity provider Hydro-Quebec said, warning that more outages could still occur.
+There were 1,000 workers trying to restore power overnight and Thursday morning in Quebec, the province's electricity provider said, warning that more outages could still occur.

 "We are confident that we can restore power to some of the affected customers today," Hydro-Quebec said in a statement.
 "Unfortunately, it is already expected that some customers will still be without power on Friday and this weekend."